 8-Week Online Personal Essay, starts March 1st, 2021

-Taught by New York Times Columnist and Novelist Diana Spechler (read her cover story in The New York Times Sunday Review).
+Taught by New York Times Columnist and Novelist Diana Spechler (read her recent cover story in The New York Times Sunday Review).
 You can also find her work in GQ, Esquire, Harper's, The Paris Review, and elsewhere.

 There is no form more timeless, or more timely, than the personal essay.
 But without guidance, writing narrative about your own life can be daunting.
 People often worry, Is it really ok to admit to things I'm not supposed to have done or felt?
 What if my boss reads it?
 What if my dad reads it?
 What if I hurt someone's feelings?
 What if my memory of events doesn't line up with someone else's memory?
 This class will explore those questions and others.
 You will get weekly writing prompts, a fun community of fellow essayists, and two chances to have your work critiqued by the group and the instructor.
 You will read great essays and discuss why they work (the instructor will provide links, so you won't need to buy books).
 Most importantly, you will do plenty of essay-writing.
 By the end of the course, you will have at least one polished essay.
 This class is for all writers, whether you've hardly written a word or have been writing for years.
 All you need is an Internet connection.
 No prior nonfiction study or workshop experience is required.